happycog/Antenna/README.md

 Compatibility
 -------

-**Antenna** is compatible with ExpressionEngine 2, 3, and 4.
+**Antenna** is compatible with ExpressionEngine 2-5.
 The version for ExpressionEngine 2 requires 2.6+.
-The version for ExpressionEngine 3 and 4 has been tested on 3.0+.
+The version for ExpressionEngine 3-5 has been tested on 3.0+.

 You must be using PHP 5.2+ and you must have either the `cURL` library installed or `allow_url_fopen` enabled.